LiveWhale is the content management system (CMS) used to keep the Ursinus College website current, informative, engaging, and interesting.

 There’s a library of support documents at docs.livewhale.com, and some of the most helpful documentation links are included here.
 First, let’s cover some basic operating instructions.

-Click here to log in using your username and password. you can also find the link to Editor’s Login on the bottom of every Ursinus webpage.
+Trained web editors in every department can click here to log in using your username and password.
+You can also find the link to Editor’s Login on the bottom of every Ursinus webpage.

 Once logged in, you can start editing pages and creating content.

-Need to have an editor trained and given editor rights?
-Contact Erin Hovey at email@example.com.
-It is very important that all editors have proper in-person training to review style standards, accessibility topics and proper steps to laying out a page and creating dynamic content.
+Want to become and editor or do you need to have a new employee trained and given editor rights?
+Schedule an appointment with Erin Hovey at email@example.com to be trained for your office or department.
+It is very important that all editors have proper in-person or virtual training to review style standards, accessibility topics and proper steps to laying out a page and creating dynamic content.

 Static vs. Dynamic Content